aldaineclarke/landing-page/README.md

 # landing-page
-Simple Landing page using image and a grid layout
+Simple Landing page using image and a grid layout.
+5th project in the 26 project in 26days.